asmodehn/boken/README.md

 Any proposal for improvement, do not hesitate to post a Pull Request.
 We will try to prioritize addressing issues and merging PR via milestones.

+Disclaimer : We are currently setting up the basis of the code, so this can be messy at the moment...

 ### Pipenv
 We will use the tools that makes it convenient to code interactively in python.
 Toolchain:
 - pipenv
 - pytest
+- vcrpy
 - mypy
 - black
 - jupyter